Athlete’s Foot: Causes & Treatments

 With athlete’s foot, tiny flakes of infected skin can fall off.
 If someone else walks on one of the infected skin flakes with no shoes or socks on – easily done in a communal shower or changing room – they can go on to develop the infection themselves.
 It can also be spread easily if you use a towel that someone with athlete’s foot has used before you.

 According to the UK’s College of Podiatry, athlete’s foot can be passed on directly from person-to-person contact too.
 People who sweat more are also much more likely to become infected.
+Occasionally it may be that range of other foot problems could be contributing towards the development of athlete’s foot.

 The infection itself isn’t usually serious, but it can make you feel very uncomfortable.
 And if it’s allowed to spread, it can be much harder to treat.
 Also other bacteria can cause a much more serious infection called cellulitis if they get into the cracked skin of untreated athlete’s foot.